-If you commit yourself to take simple small steps each week, this will improve your energy levels and vitality toward a healthier and happier you.
-Know that small changes everyday can make a big difference on your health.
-Your whole being will benefit enormously and this will make you motivated to keep going and learn more.
+If you commit yourself to take simple small steps each week, this will improve your energy levels and vitality toward a healthier, happier, and more vibrant and energized you.
+Know that small changes every day can make a big difference for your health.
+Your whole being will benefit enormously and this will make you motivated to keep going and take PLEASURE out of your food.

 Here are 10 tips and simple ways for you to get started!

 Unprocessed, nourishing, whole foods will give you the most health benefits.
 Know that any kind of processing takes out powerful nutrients such as antioxidants and fiber.
 What’s worse is that a lot of processed foods tend to sneak in things that aren’t really necessary like extra sodium and sugar.
-Just be aware and lookout for products that have been minimally processed, natural clean foods also tastes way better!
+Just be aware and look out for products that have been minimally processed, natural clean foods also taste way better!

 2. Power up with plants – feast on fruits and veggies

-I always recommend a plant based diet.
+I always recommend a plant-based diet.
 It’s nutritious, delicious, and will encourage you to be creative in your food choices and cooking.
-You will automatically get a high content of nutrients such as vitamins, minerals and powerful antioxidant and mother earth will thank you for contributing to a more sustainable way of eating.
-A plant based diet serves both you and our planet with the absolute most benefits!
+You will automatically get a high content of nutrients such as vitamins, minerals, and powerful antioxidants and mother earth will thank you for contributing to a more sustainable way of eating.
+A plant-based diet serves both you and our planet with the absolute most benefits!

 3. Cut down on saturated fat and refined sugar

 The food industry loves saturated fat and refined sugars and you will find high amounts in all processed foods.
-You don’t need to fear all of these kind of products, however – if you wanna stay healthy you will gain so much vitality just by cutting down on your intake.
-Go for the healthy fats and natural sources of sugar and take pleasure in that!
+You don’t need to fear all of these kinds of products, however – if you wanna stay healthy you will gain so much vitality just by cutting down on your intake.
+Enjoy and go for the healthy fats found in plants and natural sources of sugar and take pleasure in that!

 5. Keep healthy snacks handy